 Moscow (2013-16): Fulbright-Hays Group Projects Abroad (GPA) Program

-- Health insurance coverage for the duration of travel, plus the cost of any required pre-departure check-ups, tests, and inoculations
+- Health insurance coverage through the Study Abroad Office for the duration of travel ($19/week for a total of $190), plus the cost of any required pre-departure check-ups, tests, and inoculations

 - Independent travel, transportation, sightseeing or meals outside of group activities